Engineering-Research-and-Development/true-connector/README.md

 docker-compose down -v
 ```

+There is also short video, that shows how to use TRUEConnector.
+Files are located in [tutorial](doc/tutorial) folder.

 At this point, you should be able to use TRUE Connector and send messages.
 How to send messages, check following link [Send multipart form request](#exchangedata):

 ### Component overview <a name="componentoverview"></a>